sevenfifty777/DCS-Dynamic-Spawn-Template-Manager/README.md

 1. **Check your aircraft naming**: Groups must end with `_DynTemp`
 2. **Try a different mission**: Some missions may have complex structures
-3. **Start fresh**: Close the program and start over with Step 1
+3. **Start fresh**: Close the program, clean all temp files and folder that could have been created, delete previous final version if you want to start over and start over with Step 1

 ---

-**Happy flying! ✈️**

-*This tool makes your DCS missions more dynamic and replayable by enabling random aircraft spawning.*
+**A la chasse!!!**